Dearly Beloved — Excerpt

 SILVUS

-As was explained centuries ago, heathens, the sacrament is metaphor.
+As centuries explained, the sacrament is metaphor, not sign.

 RODERICK